 “It seems so.
 The spell does not force him to remain unconscious, so if his rest were being disturbed by visions, he would wake.
 You will need to have someone cast this on him every night for the time being.
-It need not be this large a group, after this first time.
+It need not be this large a group after this first time.
 Millennium will wake rested and will only need maintenance going forward.
 One or two moderately powerful thaumaturges should be enough.
-However, none of them are particularly good at this spell.
-I doubt a lack of practice is the problem.
+However, none of them are particularly good at this spell, and I doubt a lack of practice is the problem.
 I have a number of suggestions.”

 “Speak them,” Lynwood said.